 Fort Myers is home to the training complexes of the Boston Red Sox and Minnesota Twins.
-During March, both teams conduct spring training, offering a great way to see major-leaguers up close.
+In March, both teams conduct spring training, offering a great way to see major-leaguers up close.
 For a complete day at the ballpark, go early to see famous names and up-and-comers taking batting practice.
-Boston’s JetBlue Park is a mini-replica of Fenway Park, complete with a ‘Green Monster’ in left field.
+Boston’s JetBlue Park is a mini replica of Fenway Park, complete with a Green Monster in left field.

 With countless fishing tours operating out of the area, southwest Florida is a top destination for sport fishing.
 Boca Grande plays host to some of the best tarpon fishing from April through August.
 Skip the more touristy outlets and book a charter from Whidden’s Marina on Boca Grande.
 A piece of old Florida, the rustic marina has faded white paint, fishing trinkets and memorabilia and a host of local characters that linger outside on the dock.
 Locals buy beer and bait at Whidden’s, and are happy to share fishing tips.

 The Gulfshore Grill on Fort Myers Beach is perfect for a night out.
 This locale has a beach bar on the sand, feet away from the water, and serves fruity tropical drinks.
 Have a piña colada before going inside to the Gulfshore Grill dining room.
 The quiet, air-conditioned seating area with gulf-front windows is well suited for enjoying some local grouper and watching the sun dip over the water.
 After dinner, the open-air deck of the Cottage bar creates an intimate setting for local bands to play on the waterfront.
 Live music is offered every night from 9pm until 2am.